The principles of Cognitive Behavioral Therapy can be of great use to those who are practitioners in positive psychology.

 What is Cognitive Behavioral Therapy?

-Cognitive Behavioral Therapy can be defined as the intentional combination of demonstrated readiness and methodological rigor of behavioral procedures with the cognitive-behavioral processes that influence adjustment (Benjamin, 2011).
+Cognitive Behavioral Therapy can be defined as the intentional combination of demonstrated readiness and methodological rigor of behavioral procedures with the cognitive-behavioral processes that influence adjustment (Benjamin et al., 2011).
 In other words, CBT is utilizing the accurate understanding of our thoughts to purposefully change reactions and behaviors.
 Our internal thoughts are viewed as mechanisms for change.

 This type of therapy is a short-term, goal oriented form of treatment that can be thought of as a combination of behavioral therapy and psychotherapy.
 The treatment takes a hands-on, practical approach to problem-solving.
 Psychotherapy focuses on the personal meaning of thought patterns that are believed to have developed in childhood.
 Behavioral therapy emphasizes the close relationship between personal problems, behavior, and thoughts.